arikchakma/blog.arikko.dev/src/content/posts/how-i-cooked-my-blog/index.md

 **Solve**: I studied few articles and found that solution.
 I used `gatsby-remark-prismjs` with `gatsby-plugin-mdx` and it solved my problem.

 4. For the syntax theme I used [Dan Abramov](https://mobile.twitter.com/dan_abramov)'s overreacted blog's theme.

+5. I could host my site to netlify but I was curious about aws and its services.
+That's why I choosed aws over everything & the experience was really great.
+You must try out that next level sh*t.
+Though it's not a problem but just an experience.

 ## Conclusion